 Sorensen et al. (2015), suggested the application of simple single-wavelength measurements of tryptophan fluorescence for the detection of microbial contamination of water.
 They used a portable fluorometer with excitation at 280 nm, which measures emission at 360 nm on water samples taken from boreholes and shallow wells in Zambia.
 They have shown the ability of this simple instrument to detect E. coli contamination of >1 CFU/100 ml of water.
-The emission intensity measured was found equivalent to a solution containing ~3.5 ppb of tryptophan.
-A follow up study, by Baker et al (Baker et al., 2015) used a similar instrument to detect E. coli contaminations in low quality catchment water in South African rural areas.
-This experiment managed to accurately detect E. coli contamination at a concentration of >100 CFU/100 ml with a tryptophan equivalence of 3 ppb (reflecting the emission associated with the whole microbial and non-microbial background at this excitation/emission wavelength pair).
+The emission intensity measured was equivalent to a solution containing ~3.5 ppb of tryptophan.
+A follow up study by Baker et al. (2015) used a similar instrument to detect E. coli contaminations in low-quality catchment water in South African rural areas.
+The researchers managed to accurately detect E. coli contamination at a concentration of >100 CFU/100 ml with a tryptophan equivalence of 3 ppb (reflecting the emission associated with the whole microbial and non-microbial background at this excitation/emission wavelength pair).
 Further studies by Sorensen et al. show similar results, displaying an ability to detect low levels of E. coli contamination in low quality drinking water in India, Malawi and Zambia, with a tryptophan equivalence ranging between 1.5-3.5 ppb (Cumberland et al., 2012; Sorensen et al., 2018a).
 These studies suggest that the application of single-wavelength fluorescence spectroscopy, at the tryptophan peak of excitation-emission, e.g., 280 nm-360 nm (±10 nm) can be used for the detection of bacteria in low quality water.
 It is important however to note that water with >1 CFU/100 ml of E. coli is considered low quality water in most western countries.
 It should be noted that E. coli is used as an indicator microorganism for fecal contamination, and the measured fluorescence, does not represent only E. coli, but is attributed also to other microorganisms.
-In this low-quality water, E. coli was indicative and proportional to the total number of viable bacteria in the water samples and therefore, the measured fluorescence reflected, in fact, the total number of all bacteria.
+In this low-quality water, E. coli was indicative and proportional to the total number of viable bacteria (CFU??) in the water samples and therefore, the measured fluorescence reflected, in fact, the total number of all bacteria.
 In cases of less severe contamination, E. coli may not always correlate with the total number of bacteria, and therefore fluorescence cannot be correlated with the presence of E. coli.
 The Israeli, European Union and United State regulations all prohibit consumption of water with this level of contamination, and the phenomena is relatively rare (Allen et al., 2004).

 A similar study was performed in the UK, where the tested water quality was high, and used a lab-constructed fluorometer with a LED excitation light source at 280 nm and emission detection at 350 nm.
 Measurements of both fluorescence and standard microbial indicators, such as E. coli and HPC, were carried out throughout the supply chain, at the source, in checkpoints, in the pipeline and at home taps.
 Good correlation was found between the microbial indicators and the fluorescence intensity at the tryptophan peak (Sorensen et al., 2018b).
 These findings imply that measuring emission at a single excitation/emission wavelength pair may be sufficiently sensitive to monitor indicative microorganisms in high quality water.